sap-tutorials/sap-build-process-automation/tutorials/spa-run-business-process-launchpad/spa-run-business-process-launchpad.md

     >This is the parameter you need to configure this form trigger as a tile in the SAP Launchpad Service.

-10. Now navigate back to the Launchpad.
+10. Now navigate back to the Work Zone.

 11. Paste the value in the **Default Value** field of the Sales Order Management app's parameters.